mindboggles/my_website/README.md

 ### now i am editing readme and will try to update on github

 ### it worked!
 Now I am editing README.md second time, and will try to repeat instructions.

+### tired of reading documentation, trying to figure something by practise.